What will

 for adopting AC Emerging Countries

-In tropical emerging countries, adoption of AC and its actual use is constrained by income whereas in more temperate, developed countries, the main driver is climate change.
+In tropical emerging countries, adoption of AC and its actual use in households is normally constrained by income.

 Climate